What is a Round Robin Tournament?

 The tournament schedule normally looks like this:

-1. the organizer signs up players or teams, and decides what variation of the round robin format they will play: single, double, etc.
+- The organizer signs up players or teams, and decides what variation of the round robin format they will play: single, double, etc. The round robin builder can help customize the perfect format for your needs.

-2. if it’s team play, and there are no teams yet, the organizer arranges teams according to the format so that every team plays with every other team at least once
+- If it’s team play, and there are no teams yet, use the round robin matchup generator to arrange teams according to the format so that every team plays with every other team at least once

-4. the consequent rounds depend on the format again: in the classic round robin, all rounds can be arranged from the start, while in some variations the next round will get formed after the current one is finished
+- The consequent rounds depend on the format again: in the classic round robin, all rounds can be arranged from the start using the round robin draw generator, while in some variations the next round will get formed after the current one is finished

 Software